I purchased my Silnylon Tarptent Notch in December 2015 so I thought that it was about time that I published some sort of review.

 - easy to enter and exit from both sides

 - not expensive

 - with the 109 cm interior height there is plenty of room to sit up

 Things I don’t like about the Tarptent Notch

-- the Silnylon absorbs moisture and will pack away wet and heavy if you can’t get it dried out before you start hiking for the day.
+- the Silnylon absorbs moisture and will pack away wet if you can’t get it dried out before you start hiking for the day.
 With my DCF shelter I just wipe it down and pack it reasonably dry as it doesn’t absorb water.

 In conclusion the Tarptent Notch is an affordable, lightweight easy to use/setup shelter.
 I also have a DCF shelter which packs smaller and is lighter so it has been my go to shelter for some time.
-However the Notch is still a true favourite of mine and after the upgrade to the partial solid inner it has come back on my recent packing lists.
+However the 2015 Silnylon Notch is still a true favourite of mine and after the upgrade to the partial solid inner it has come back on my recent packing lists.